What is ISO 28000:2007 Supply Chain Security Management System?

 - Companies will benefit through increased market share and a greater degree of customer retention compared to their competitors.

-- The standard allows management to target specific resources during such pandemic times.
+- ISO 28000 standard allows management to target specific resources during such pandemic times.

 - Companies implementing this standard will very quickly be able to identify wasteful and inefficient resource management practices.
-Identifying such practices is crucial, especially when the company is already facing losses due to lockdown, to improve its financial performance.
+Identifying such practices is crucial to improving its financial performance, especially when the company is already facing losses due to the lockdown.

-- Implementation of this standard will decrease expenses by reducing supply chain insecurity cases, resulting in cost-saving and an increased laved of accountability at all levels.
+- Implementing the ISO 28000 standard will decrease expenses by reducing supply chain insecurity cases, resulting in cost-saving and increased accountability at all levels.

 - Increase the number of clients by minimizing the threads of fraud and piracy, thus enlarging the efficiency in general.

-- More trust from customers due to assured security in supply chain improving customer services and company productivity leading to increase in its profits.
+- More trust from customers due to assured security in the supply chain improves customer services and company productivity, leading to increased profits.

-- Time is money, and a reduction in lead time variance due to ISO 28000 will reduce costs and avoid a more significant loss to the company.
+- Time is money, and a reduced lead time variance due to ISO 28000 will reduce costs and avoid a more significant loss to the company.

-- SCMS assures the safety of people and the security of goods and services to your partners, thus maintaining reputation during such times.
+- ISO 28000 assures the safety of people and the security of goods and services to your partners, thus maintaining a reputation during such times.